-Comment: It is evident that 83% (10 of 12) samples, including those most distant from the Bridgwater Bay/Hinkley Point effluent discharge, hold in excess of 10 Bq/Kg of Cs 137 and in excess of 0.5 Bq/Kg of Am 241.
+Comment: It is evident that all samples, including those most distant from the Bridgwater Bay/Hinkley Point effluent discharge, hold in excess of 10 Bq/Kg of Cs 137 and in excess of 0.5 Bq/Kg of Am 241.
 These results are in marked contradiction to those produced by the official 15 hour gamma counts, which all imply a steady, and significant decline, with distance from the Hinkley Point discharge points.

-It is clear that the 84 hour counting time gamma spectrometry commissioned by the Bristol Channel Campaign has generated more precise Cs 137 and Am 241 outcomes than have other gamma spectrometry analyses carried out by Government agencies on behalf of EdF.
+It is clear that the 84 hour counting time gamma spectrometry commissioned by the Bristol Channel Campaign has generated more precise Cs 137 and Am 241 outcomes than have the 15 hour gamma spectrometry analyses carried out by Government agencies on behalf of EdF.

-It is also clear that the 84 hour count has reduced the lower limits of detection for Am 241 and generated "positive" results for Am 241 in all Campaign samples as opposed to the <less than results reported for all RIFE samples in Table 2
+It is also clear that the 84 hour count has reduced the lower limits of detection for Am 241 and generated "positive" results for Am 241 in all Campaign samples as opposed to the <less than results reported for all RIFE samples in Table 2.
+The official <less than results based on the 15 hour gamma count are generally presented by industry and regulators as evidence of nil Am 241.